Understanding Employment Taxes

 Employers generally must withhold part of social security and Medicare taxes from employees' wages and you pay a matching amount yourself.
-To figure how much to withhold from each wage payment use the employee's Form W-4 and the methods described in Publication 15, Employer's Tax Guide and Publication 15-A, Employer's Supplemental Tax Guide.
+To figure out how much tax to withhold, use the employee’s Form W-4 and the methods described in Publication 15, Employer's Tax Guide and Publication 15-A, Employer's Supplemental Tax Guide.

 You must deposit the wages you withhold.
 See requirements for depositing.

 For 2013, the employee tax rate for social security increased to 6.2%.
 The social security wage base limit increased to $113,700.